martiinsssssss/ai_in_performances/README.md

 ### Dataset Set-up

 The models are trained and tested using the **JHU-Crowd++** dataset from Kaggle.
 To proceed with the execution, first install the complete dataset from the link and execute the pre-processing data file in `heatmaps/data_preprocessing.py`.
-This is requiered since the dataset does not provide the heatmaps requiered for training and testing directly.
+This is necessary since the dataset does not provide the heatmaps required for training and testing directly.

 - **Kaggle link for download:** https://www.kaggle.com/datasets/hoangxuanviet/jhu-crowd/data